-No summer vacation to Florida is complete without catching at least one fireworks show, and for the Fourth of July in 2018, the city of Tampa will celebrate the birth of America with a variety of special events, concerts, and pyrotechnic displays.
+No summer vacation to Florida is complete without catching at least one fireworks show, and for the Fourth of July in 2018, the city of Tampa celebrated the birth of America with a variety of special events, concerts, and pyrotechnic displays.
+Surrounding communities, beach resorts, and even an amusement park provide plenty of entertainment on Independence Day.

 01 of 07